Barangay Ginebra San Miguel: 2012–2015: The arrival of LA Tenorio and pre-Cone years

-2013–14 season

 In the 2013–14 PBA Philippine Cup, they finished the eliminations with the first slot in semis.
 They also beat Alaska to advance in the quarterfinals.
 They faced their sister team, San Mig Super Coffee Mixers, in seemingly war of attrition, tying the semis at 3–3, but lost to the Mixers by 23 points.
 Before the start of the upcoming Governors' Cup, the annual Asian Basketball Showdown was held where Asian powerhouses will face against other Asian teams.
 Ginebra faced KBL powerhouse Changwon LG Sakers with Christopher Massie as import for Changwon LG.
 The game ended with an 81–76 loss to the Sakers.

-2014–15 season

 For the Governors' Cup, Barangay Ginebra paraded their import Orlando Johnson, a former Indiana Pacer.
 They also got the first Asian import Sanchir Tungalag, a Mongolian basketball star who was then replaced by guard Kim Jiwan.
 With those imports, they managed to place 8th.
 Ginebra extended the league best playoff appearance streak to 25 conferences.
 Kim and Tungalag became the first Korean and Mongolian reinforcements in the league, respectively.

-2015–16 season: Tim Cone era and 9th title
+2015–present: The Tim Cone era and the arrival of Scottie Thompson

 On July 20, 2015, San Miguel Corporation president Ramon Ang confirmed the appointment of Tim Cone as the new head coach of Barangay Ginebra San Miguel, starting in the 2015–16 edition of the Philippine Cup.
 On September 28, 2015, Ginebra traded Mac Baracael and Dorian Peña in a four team trade that landed Joe Devance to the Ginebra.
 In the 2016 Commissioner's Cup, the team tapped Othyus Jeffers, a former NBA veteran, as their import.
 During the Governors' Cup, the team signed Justin Brownlee, replacing the injured Paul Harris, as their import.
-They returned to the Finals again after a hard-fought semifinals series against their sister team San Miguel to face Meralco, who also faced their sister team TNT.
+They returned to the finals again after a hard-fought semifinals series against their sister team San Miguel to face Meralco, who also faced their sister team TNT.
 The series went up to Game 6, where Brownlee took the game-winning shot to capture the 2016 PBA Governors' Cup title that ended their eight-year drought dating back from 2008.